leveluptuts/fresh/README.md

 | --------------- | ---------------- | ------- | --------------------------------------------------- |
 | displayProperty | String           | "'      | Object property of what should be displayed in list |
 | options         | Array of Objects | []      | Object property of what should be displayed in list |

+## Hooks

+### useForm

+`const { data, isReady, defaultValues, setForm, setField, setDefaults, resetForm } = useForm()`

+### data

+Can access any loaded form on the page via the `data[formId]`.
+Same with isReady and defaultValues.
+This allows you to extend the form in all kinds of external fields without having to bundle those elements into the library

 ### Errors